kevinThulnith/multi-stage-react-project/README.md

 - 🎮 Inspired by classic arcade and casual games
 - ⚡ Built with modern web technologies for the best user experience
+- 🤖 Enhanced with Google Gemini AI for intelligent gameplay features
 - 🌐 Deployed on Vercel for blazing-fast global delivery
 - 🙏 Thanks to all contributors who help make this project better!
-- 💡 Special thanks to the React, TypeScript, and Vite communities
+- 💡 Special thanks to the React, TypeScript, Vite, and Google AI communities

 ---

 ## 📊 Project Stats

 - 🎯 **12 Games** implemented and ready to play
+- 🤖 **AI-Enhanced** - 5 games feature Google Gemini AI integration
 - 📦 **Lightweight Bundle** - Optimized for fast loading
 - 🌍 **Global CDN** - Fast delivery worldwide via Vercel
 - 📱 **Mobile Optimized** - Works perfectly on all devices